-From 2006 to 2016, electoral area A slightly increased its share of the region's overall population, from 5% to 6%.
+From 2006 to 2016, electoral area C maintained its share (6%) of the region's overall population.
+Electoral area C is the CVRD's second-most populated electoral area, smaller than just electoral area B.

 See Table 3: Share of CVRD population over time from 2006-2016.